Which application service do I use?

-I went to an institution outside of the United States.
+I went to an institution outside of the United States and English Speaking Canada.
 How do I send you my transcript?

-Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States, you must have your academic records evaluated by an external, U.S.-based credentials evaluation agency.
-Those using the Bloomberg School application must choose an agency that will include a copy of their transcripts or marks sheets in its credentialing report.
+Regardless of your citizenship, language or home country, if you attended a post-secondary institution outside of the United States or English speaking Canada, you must have your academic records evaluated by the World Education Services, Inc (WES).
+SOPHAS will not accept any foreign transcripts.
 More information may be found on the international applicant page and on SOPHAS’s website.

 I am a U.S.-based student who studied abroad.
 Do I need to submit documentation from my study abroad school?

 I attended the Bloomberg School in the past and am now applying to another degree program.
 Do I need to order official JHSPH transcripts for my new application?